scruss/python-hershey/README.md

 1. They don't use any standard encoding
 2. They don't use modern font conventions, so aligning, parsing and setting Hershey text is a little complex
 3. Y-coordinates are positive *downwards*, so everything's upside down.
+(Or right way up, if you use SVG.)

 ## Requirements ##